Global travel

 a mother–son trip with space for every generation

-By Kristy Durso This issue’s theme is women in travel, and for me, that almost always comes back to motherhood.
 Our Alabama trip was just Timothy, my youngest child, and me: a simple mother–son getaway.
 No big group.
 No complicated logistics.
 Just the two of us exploring.
-Everywhere we went, I […]
+Everywhere we went, I kept thinking the same thing: this place gets families.

 Rerouting: